BabylonJS/Documentation/content/How_To/floating_origin/floating_origin.md

 ![Pic01](/img/how_to/floating_origin/pic01.jpg)

-But there is a trick which is good to mitigate that problem; it is called floating-origin.
+But there is a trick which is good to mitigate that problem: floating-origin.

 The idea of floating-origin is very simple: we just keep the camera always fixed at world's origin (0, 0, 0) and move the objects instead.